Defining NLME models in Pumas

 This creates a model with no parameters, no covariates, no dynamics, ..., nothing!
 To populate the model, we need to include some other possible blocks inside the @model begin ... end block.
 The available blocks are:

-• @derived: statistical modeling of dependent variables
+• @derived: defines the statistical model of the dependent variables.

-• @options: specifies model options, including checklinear, inplace, and subject_t0.
+• @options specifies model options, including checklinear, inplace, and subject_t0.

 In general, it is common to specify blocks in this order (first @param, then @random etc...), where often definitions in some blocks are used by other blocks further down the list.